codepress/admin-columns-hooks/README.md

 Examples and usage for available Admin Columns hooks and filters

-> The hooks and filters are only supported up to version 7.
-Version 7 is maintained in a separate branch (master).
+> The hooks and filters are only supported from version 7.
+All hooks support below versin 7 is maintained in a separate branch (legacy). https://github.com/codepress/admin-columns-hooks/tree/legacy

 * Website: https://admincolumns.com
 * Documentation: https://docs.admincolumns.com